martinradev/gdb-pt-dump/README.md

-# gdb-pt-dumper
+# gdb-pt-dump

-`gdb-pt-dumper` is a gdb script to parse a guest page table and dump it to stdout in a pretty way.
+`gdb-pt-dump` is a gdb script to parse a guest page table and dump it to stdout in a pretty way.
 Although this is also possible via `monitor info mem`, the QEMU monitor provides less and sometimes incorrect information, and does not handle efficiently cases when many small pages are mapped.

 ## Features